ct-js/ct-js/app/data/ct.libs/touch/README.md

 * `Any` equals `1` if there is one or more touch events at the current time;
 * `Double` touch equals `1` if there is two or more touch events at the current time;
 * `Triple` touch equals `1` if there is three or more touch events at the current time.
 Thus triple touch also counts as a double touch.

+## Getting whether touch is supported

+You can read `ct.touch.enabled` to get whether touch events are supported on the current machine.

+**Beware:** because of tons of hybrid devices like laptops with touchscreens and some subsequent technical limitations, `ct.touch` can only determine this **after a user touches the screen**.
+That means that `ct.touch.enabled` will be `false` at startup till the first interaction, even on smartphones, so please design you UI and gameplay stuff around this limitation.